dotlang/language/README.md

 9. You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 10. The function in example 9 will be invoked if the input is either `int` or `Point` or `union[int, Point]`.
 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.
+12. If a function is implemented in the runtime or core sub-system, it's body will be written as `{...}`

 ## Invocation